 The pride of Connecticut hasn’t always been in New Haven.
-Before Yale University moved to its current home in 1718, it spent its first 17 years located right down the street from Saybrook Point Inn & Spa in Old Saybrook.
+Before Yale University moved to its current home in 1718, it spent its first 17 years located right down the street from Saybrook Point Resort & Marina in Old Saybrook.
 Step back in time with us to discover Old Saybrook’s former collegiate glory.

 The Origins of Yale University